Albania Travel Restrictions: Travelling Albania in 2021

 My advice?
 Travel, but do it safely.
 Get the ‘V’ if you are able, wear a mask indoors as per the rules, distance yourself from others etc.

 When will the ferries from Corfu to Saranda open?

 They are now open again.
 Check out Finikas Lines for updated times.

 There has been an incredible influx of tourists moving to Albania permanently, especially in Saranda.
 This is mostly because there have been such strict rules across the world and Albania has little to none.
 If you are moving to Albania, make sure you read my post on living in Albania here.

 I hope this was helpful and gave you an insight into what the Albania travel restrictions is like right now.
-I’m excited about the summer and so is everyone else here.
 I have to say that I am happy I was in Albania during this time because it has been super easy with few restrictions.
 Albania welcomes you and I hope you get to visit soon!

 If you have any further questions please leave them below as I will be sure to add them to this post.
 Unfortunately, I cannot investigate what restrictions are in place for your own country, I can only speak on coming to Albania.

 - Albania Travel Guide for First Timers: Everything You Need!